Shiriny24/colossus/docs/source/installation.rst

     pip install --upgrade colossus

+If the numpy and scipy packages are not already installed, you can similarly install them with the pip command.
 For more information, please see the `pip documentation <https://packaging.python.org/tutorials/installing-packages/>`_.

 .. rubric:: Repository installation